History, Identity, Membership

 - Intercollegiate athletic policy at each institution reflects the primacy of our academic mission;

-- Limits are placed on the number of contests, as well as on the starting and terminal dates for competition, in order to maximize opportunities for students to participate in more than one intercollegiate sport, to be involved in non-athletic activities, and to encourage proper perspective on the role of athletics;
+- Limits are placed on the number of contests, as well as on the starting and terminal dates for competition, in order to maximize opportunities for students to participate in other activities, including possibly another varsity sport, and to encourage proper perspective on the role of athletics;

-- The Conference encourages and facilitates information-sharing among members in the interest of equitable competition, representativeness, and adherence to core values.
+- The Conference encourages and facilitates information-sharing among members in the interest of equitable competition and adherence to our core values.